Want a greener, healthier lawn? It all starts with knowing how and when to fertilize your lawn.

 4. Check The Lawn After Fertilization

-After you have gone through fertilizing your lawn, the next step is to check your lawn.
+After you have fertilized your lawn, the next step is to check your lawn.
 Check your lawn over the next couple of weeks for any weeds or patches in your lawn.
 You can pull out these weeds and use fast-growing grass seeds to fill in those spots.

 5. Begin The Fertilizing Cycle Again